 How NAD+ Powers Health, Life, And Aging

 Open any biology textbook and you’ll learn about NAD+, which stands for nicotinamide adenine dinucleotide.
-It’s a coenzyme found in all living cells that’s required for the fundamental biological processes that make life possible, from metabolism to DNA repair.
+It’s a coenzyme found in all living cells that’s required for the fundamental biological processes that make life possible, from metabolism to DNA maintenance.
 NAD+ is hard at work in the cells of humans and other mammals, yeast and bacteria, even plants.
 Nothing can live without NAD+, and low levels are often accompanied by negative health consequences.

 Scientists have known about NAD+ since it was first discovered in 1906, and since then our understanding of its importance has continued to evolve.
-For example, NAD+ precursors played a role in mitigating pellagra, a fatal disease that plagued the American south in the 1900s.
+For example, the NAD+ precursor niacin played a role in mitigating pellagra, a fatal disease that plagued the American south in the 1900s.
 Scientists at the time identified that milk and yeast, which both contain NAD+ precursors, alleviated symptoms.
 Over time scientists have identified several NAD+ precursors — including nicotinic acid, nicotinamide, and nicotinamide riboside, among others — which make use of natural pathways that lead to NAD+.
 Think of NAD+ precursors as different routes you can take to get to a destination.
 All the pathways get you to the same place but by different modes of transportation.